easydns/chapps/README.md

 deliveries.
 Because a large proportion of spam is (or was) sent this way, the simple act of deferring emails from unknown (untrusted) sources eliminates a large amount of spam.

-If greylisting is being performed (at all, or for an inbound domain once that feature is available), then emails will be greylisted--that is, deferred--when they are associated with source tuples which are not recognized.
+If greylisting is being performed then emails will be greylisted--that is, deferred--when they are associated with source tuples which are not recognized.
 Tracking data regarding recognized tuples is stored in Redis.
 Config data regarding which inbound domains request greylisting will be obtained from the database (feature TBD) and cached in Redis.